 What I found was unexpected.
 I found my teacher.
 I discovered an unbroken lineage of Yoga that has enabled me to rediscover the Sacred within, to deeply trust that I am supported, and to have the courage to dive into unknown depths and surface renewed.
 In 2017, I took another plunge, and was honored to be initiated into the Sri Vidya lineage by Yogarupa Rod Stryker.
-In hindsight, I see that the previous years were simply preparation for this new path where I’d become aligned more fully with my purpose, become stronger and more resilient, and yet again, Change the Trajectory of My Life.
+In hindsight, I see that the previous years were simply preparation for this new path where I’d become aligned more fully with my purpose, become stronger and more resilient, and yet again, Rewrite My Story.

 The process of letting go of a past way of living, thinking and believing, how to exist without fear and negative thinking was an arduous journey that, to this day, requires daily attention and practice.
 However, the daily maintenance is easy compared to living a life in fear, doubt and scarcity consciousness.
 To be liberated is to be freed from the constructs of mind, to be connected to the Divine and to dive fully into life despite circumstances.